 Each title is printed in black-and-white and made with the intention to keep production efforts low, easily reproducible and financially sustainable, so as to contribute as effectively as possible to a wider circulation of the work.

-Unbidden Tongues titles are also currently available at:
+Unbidden Tongues is available at:

 After 8 Books, Paris

 Librairie La Dispersion, Geneva